-The Guidelines are organized into eight thematic areas: four outlining the core principles and four the enabling conditions needed to adopt a people-centred smart city approach.
-The principles define the central values, while the enablers provide the essential conditions for implementing these principles (see Figure 1).
+The Guidelines are organized into eight thematic areaspillars: four thematic pillars which outlining outline the core principles and four key enablersenabling pillars which list enabling essential conditions to mainstream the principles of the thematic pillars the enabling conditions needed to adopt a people-centred smart city approach.
+The In fact, the core principles thematic pillars define the central values, while the enabling pillarsers provide the essential conditions for implementing these principles (see Figure 1).
 However, although distinct, all eight areas are interconnected and mutually reinforcing, requiring a holistic approach and collaboration across all stakeholders.
-Recommended actions that Member States, broken down by national and local and regional governments, and other stakeholders can adopt to uphold and operationalize these principles are highlighted in each area.
+Each area outlines recommended actions that Member States - along with national, local, and regional governments, as well as other stakeholders - can take to uphold and implement these principles Recommended actions that Member States, broken down by national and local and regional governments, and other stakeholders can adopt to uphold and operationalize these principles are highlighted in each area.